Captain-Levi-007/CTF_Writeups/Root-Me/Find_the_cat.md

 /mnt ❯ ls
 Documentations  Files  WebSites
 ```
-- those directories have couple of files.
+- Those directories have a couple of files.
-- nothing intresting found.
+- nothing interesting found.
-- I tried to find deleted files . for that i am going to use tool called **testdisk**
+- I tried to find deleted files.
+For that, I am going to use a tool called **testdisk**
 - TestDisk is a free, open-source data recovery software designed to recover lost, deleted, or corrupted partitions and fix non-booting disks.

 ```